Logistics & freight · Mexico · road haulage

 facturadorelectronico.com

-Listed providers publicly market to Mexican transportistas and shippers on the Carta Porte 3.1 / Complemento Carta Porte / CFDI 4.0 niche from their own product pages.
+Listed providers publicly market to Mexican hauliers and shippers on the Carta Porte 3.1 / Complemento Carta Porte / CFDI 4.0 niche from their own product pages.
 Inclusion is not endorsement.
 Adjacent vendors were considered and excluded — Bind ERP's Carta Porte URL returned a bot-verification page with no visible product copy on the date of writing, FiscalPOP and Solución Factible homepages did not surface any verbatim Carta Porte self-marketing line, and Contpaqi / Facturama / Aspel-Siigo lacked an accessible Carta Porte landing page or returned 404 / redirect at published paths.
 All were dropped under the precedent that three verified entries beat a longer list with weak links.
 The Simetría Legal / EdifactMx / IDNube / Senhub citations above are operator-side trade-press and legal-advisory sources, not solution providers.

-Listed companies — manage your entry.
-If you are one of the providers above and anything here is wrong, missing, or out of date — or you'd rather not be listed — let us know.
-Removal is processed within 24 hours; corrections within 7 business days.
-We do not contact listed companies first; we publish what your own public marketing claims and respond when you reach out.
+Listed companies.
+Manage your entry.
+If you are one of the providers above and anything here is wrong, missing or out of date, or you'd rather not be listed, write in.
+We remove within 24 hours and correct within 7 business days.
+We don't approach listed companies first; we publish what your own public marketing claims, and we respond when you reach out.
 Email contact@aikraft.com.

 Ad · rail 2